 |Book from||22 November 2019 to 15 March 2020|

 22 November 2019 to 31 March 2020

 Bathing in the Blue Lagoon

 One of the world's most unique spas, Iceland's Blue Lagoon is an outdoor, geo-thermally heated spa providing an amazing experience that cannot be missed when visiting Iceland.

-If adventure is high on your vacation checklist, hiking on one of Iceland's monumental glaciers is a must.
+If adventure is high on your holiday checklist, hiking on one of Iceland's monumental glaciers is a must.
 An immense wonderland of ice sculptures, ridges and deep crevasses await discovery!

 Langjokull is Iceland's second biggest glacier with several enormous ice filled volcanic craters, encircled by imposing volcanoes.
 Exploring by snowmobile is an adrenaline-fuelled way to experience the breathtaking landscape of this region of Iceland.

 Horse riding in Iceland

 Known for their distinctive trot, Icelandic horses offer a unique horse riding experience.
 A completely pure breed, introduced to the island during the Viking settlement, these horses are perfect for both beginners and advanced riders alike.

 This is an extraordinary opportunity to explore the heart of a volcano.
 Thrihnukagigur is a unique natural phenomenon and the only place on earth where you can enter a magma chamber.